Alumni Spotlight: Muhammad Ali

 The ability to pinpoint the troubled areas of the heart like wall motion abnormality, stenosis, regurgitation, etc. (by viewing the images) that look like abstract art to others.

 Q: What obstacles did you have to overcome to get to where you are today in a position of success?

 There is no doubt that getting into the echo field is a hard choice.
 When I was working at VA, Long Beach, there were only two techs for the whole hospital.
 At St Bernardino hospital, there are only four echo techs.
 At the same time, there are more than ten general Ultrasound techs in the imaging department.
-So you can understand that how competitive it is to launch your carrier in Echo Cardio.
-I would say the biggest obstacle I had (in the early years) was very little experience and the lack of confidence in my imaging abilities.
+So you can understand how competitive it is to launch your carrier in Echo Cardio.
+I would say the biggest obstacle I had (in the early years) was having very little experience and my lack of confidence in my imaging abilities.
 I suffered hugely due to that.

 Q: Name a role model in your life and how have they inspired you and helped you become successful?